hikoworks/hikolang/doc/language/syntax/enum_definition.md

 }
 ```

-The following annotations may be attached to members:
+#### @prefix(precedence [, function ])

- - `@prefix(precedence [, function ])`: Prefix operator
+Prefix operator
  - precedence: An integer priority, lower numbers bind closer.
  - function: The name of the function call that implements the operator.

+#### @suffix(precedence [, function])

- - `@suffix(precedence [, function])`: Suffix operator
+Suffix operator

  - precedence: An integer priority, lower numbers bind closer.
  - function: The name of the function call that implements the operator.

+#### @right(precedence [, function])

- - `@right(precedence [, function])`: Right associative
+Right associative

  - precedence: An integer priority, lower numbers bind closer.
  - function: The name of the function call that implements the operator.

+#### @left(precedence [, function])

- - `@left(precedence [, function])`: Left associative
+Left associative

  - precedence: An integer priority, lower numbers bind closer.
  - function: The name of the function call that implements the operator.